Bridging Classical and Quantum with SDP initialized warm-starts for QAOA: Results

-For each graph $G \in \mathcal{G}$ and for each circuit depth $p \in \{1,2,3\}$, we run standard \QAOA five times as well.
-Our implementation of \QAOA and \QAOAw utilizes Google's {\sc Tensorflow Quantum} library.
+Next, we create three weighted versions of each of the \fe{316} unit-weighted instances constructed above, by considering independent edge-weightings drawn from (i) uniform distribution on $\{-10,-9,\cdots,9,10\}\setminus \{0\}$, (ii) uniform distribution on $\{1,2,\dots,10\}$, and (iii) weights of form $\pm2^k$ with $\Pr[w_e = 2^k] = \Pr[w_e = -2^k] = 2^{-k-2}$ for all non-negative integers $k$.
+The weighted and unweighted instances together give us a total of \fe{1264} instances.
+The last family of weighted instances is constructed due to high variation of performance of classical heuristics on similar instances, observed in a previous study by Dunning et al \cite{dunning2018}.
+Note that the last two ways of sampling edge-weights results in only positive edge-weight graphs.
+We will often present results for mixed-weight graphs (positive and negative weights), and positive-only separately.

+\paragraph{Running the Preprocessing Stage} We computed \QAOAw, Goemans-Williamson and standard \QAOA\ solutions for each of the weighted graph instances $G \in \mathcal{G}$.
+Both standard \QAOA\ and \QAOAw\ were run for circuit depths $p \in \{1,2,4,8\}$, for each optimizer considered, and \QAOAw\ for each considered rank of BM-MC$_k$ ($k=2,3$) and for each rotation type (vertex-at-top and uniform random).
+We consider the best of 5 warm-starts (in objective value) when selecting BM-MC$_k$ warm-starts, and subsequently the best of 5 random rotations, i.e., the rotation that yields the highest expected cut value at the end of the hybrid-optimization loop.
+For any two runs of standard \QAOA\ or \QAOAw\ that differ only in choice of optimizer, the initial parameter values used are the same (with $\gamma_i$ and $\beta_i$ sampled uniformly from the interval $[-0.0001,0.0001]$ for all $i=1,\dots,p$).
+Our implementation of standard \QAOA\ and \QAOAw\ utilizes Google's {\sc Tensorflow Quantum} library and IBM's Qiskit library.
 The state $\ket{+}^{\otimes n}$ is initialized by applying a Hadamard gate to each qubit in $\ket{0}^{\otimes n}$.
-For states initialized based on SDP solutions, we read in an SDP solution and map it to a quantum state as described in Appendix \ref{sec:mapToQuantum}.
-For each epoch of each run of \QAOA or \QAOAw, our implementation records the values of the variational parameters, the expected cut value at those parameters, and the probability distribution of all $2^n$ cuts.
+For states initialized based on low-rank approximate solutions, we generate the initial state as discussed in Section \ref{sec:pipeline}, which is easily implemented using standard rotation gates.
+For each epoch of each run of standard \QAOA\ or \QAOAw, our implementation records the values of the variational parameters, the expected cut value at those parameters, and the probability distribution of all $2^n$ cuts.
+Each run of standard \QAOA\ and \QAOAw\ terminated when the difference in successive values of $F_p(\gamma,\beta)$ was less than $\bar{W}*10^{-6}$, where $\bar{W}$ is the sum of the absolute values of the edge weights.
+We next summarize the results from these numerical simulations.